Fourth Transformation: Infrastructure

 President Lopez Obrador announced an MXN $859 billion (US$44 billion) investment plan for 147 infrastructure projects in November 2019.
 The investments are in highways, railways, ports, and airports as well as investments in telecommunications with most of the capital coming from the private sector.
 "This is of the highest importance," said Lopez Obrador.
 "Participation of the private sector in the country’s growth is necessary."

 Priority energy projects are the coking plant in Tula, Hidalgo (MXN $40 billion), the refinery in Cadereyta, Nuevo León (MXN $17 billion), and the Pemex Gas Processing Complex to the Mayakán pipeline in Macuspana, Tabasco (MXN $1 billion).
 MXN $219 is destined for the port of Topolobampo, Sinaloa and the port in Lázaro Cárdenas, Michoacán is scheduled to receive MXN $41 million.
 MXN $14,152 is earmarked for 15 airport improvements, particularly in Cancun and Merida.
 An MXN $86.161 million investment is expected from telecommunications companies.
 Thirty-three projects may begin in 2020 with an investment of MXN $78 billion—other airport investments, railroads, highways, a new hospital for Torreón, Coahuila, and other energy projects.
-Fourteen projects worth MXN $21.356 billion (US$14 million), including the expansion of the Cuautitlán-Huehuehuetoca train in the State of Mexico, are planned for 2021.
+Fourteen projects worth MXN $21.356 billion (US$14 million), including the expansion of the Cuautitlán-Huehuetoca train in the State of Mexico, are planned for 2021.

 Construction of a new airport for Mexico City

 During the 2018 campaign for president, Andrés Manuel López Obrador opposed the construction of the Mexico City Texcoco Airport (NAIM), the principal infrastructure project of President Enrique Peña Nieto.
 AMLO complained about costs, corruption, and environmental concerns such as unstable soil on the bed of Lake Texcoco.
 He said it would be better to convert the military base of Santa Lucia in Zumpango, State of Mexico, to civilian use.

 Ending the Texcoco project was highly controversial so after winning the election Lopez Obrador decided to submit the proposal to the people of Mexico.
 A popular consultation was held across the country, from October 25–28, 2018.
 The option to convert the Santa Lucia airport to civilian use and to improve the existing Benito Juárez International Airport and Toluca International Airports won with 69.95% of the votes: 748,335 for Santa Lucia and 311,132 in favor of Texcoco.
 The NAIM debt ran into MXN $105 billion (US$5.6 billion) when it was paid off in July 2019.

-Construction of the airport in Zumpango, now called General Felipe Ángeles Airport, began on October 18, 2019.
+Conversion of the airport in Zumpango, which was renamed General Felipe Ángeles Airport, began on October 18, 2019.
 It has two runways for civilian use and one for military use and it was inaugurated despite not being complete on March 21, 2022.
-It is used today mainly as a tourist attraction for political sympathizers of the president but it is not used as an airport for many Mexicans.